Improve Your Writing with Macros

 After the editing stage, you’ll likely format your book for e-reading devices.
 Word is notoriously finicky for formatting ebooks, and Scrivener creates ebook files with unsightly gaps between words.
 So, while you can format ebooks with Scrivener or Word, they aren’t the best tools for the job.

-To format ebooks, I prefer Jutoh for a more reliable outcome.
+To format ebooks, I prefer for a more reliable outcome.
 You can export an edited Word document into Jutoh easily, and if you’ve had the foresight to style your paragraphs and headings in Word, those styles will transfer, too.
 Jutoh will then create an epub or a mobi.

 Having the right tools for the right tasks will help you produce better books, faster.
 While the tools I recommend aren’t the only tools to get the job done, they are the best tools I’ve found to date.